Governor’s Scholars Program – Non-Distinguished Scholars | GS

 - Student must be accepted and start the graduate program the semester immediately following their undergraduate graduation (summer semesters not included).

-- If a student has an extenuating circumstance, they can have their scholarship held up to a year.
+- If a student has an extenuating circumstance or your graduate program doesn’t start immediately following your graduation, they can have their scholarship held up to a year by submitting a hold through their SAMS account.

-The scholarship amount for graduate school is based on the hours you are enrolled in.
-Seniors receive $5,000 a semester, if enrolled in 9 or more hours.
+The scholarship amount for graduate school is based on the hours enrolled in.
+Seniors receive $2,500 a semester, if enrolled in 9 or more hours.
 Below is a chart of the proration.

 - Enrolled in 3-5 hours= 50%